What is live-in care and how does it compare to a care home in Cockermouth?

 Elder’s carers are highly trained professionals who have experience in providing care for all sorts of conditions.
 Elder will match a live-in carer to your loved one based on the specific requirements of the care required for their condition, whether simply cooking and cleaning, or dealing with the many issues that may arise for someone living with dementia.

 Most of our carers have undergone advanced dementia care training, for example, and others are experienced in caring for people with conditions such as Parkinson’s or Multiple Sclerosis.

-Your live-in carer will do as much, or as little, as required, and be guided by your relative as to the specific help and assistance needed.
+Your live-in carer will do as much, or as little, as required, and be guided by your relative as to the specific help and assistance needed throughout the day.
 This could be anything from support with housework, shopping, outings and meal preparation, through to personal care such as help with bathing and dressing or even dementia care.

 Your loved one’s one-to-one carer makes sure that prescriptions are ordered and collected, and ensures that your loved one takes their medications as directed by their medical advisers.
 They will arrange hospital visits, and accompany your relative wherever they need or want to go.